-Eosinophilic esophagitis is a condition caused when certain white blood cells, called eosinophils, are found in the esophagus.
+Eosinophilic esophagitis is a condition in which certain white blood cells, called eosinophils, are found in the esophagus.
 It results in pain, difficulty swallowing, and heartburn.
-It’s a chronic allergic and immune condition.
-It’s also rare, affecting about 1 in 1,000 children and 1 to 3 in 10,000 adults worldwide.

 The most common symptom is difficulty swallowing or eating.
 This is due to the buildup of white blood cells in the tissue of the esophagus.
 Other symptoms can vary between children and adults.